 Here are the best herbs to grow that will also make a great addition to any vegetable garden whether big or small.
-Let me show you the best herbs to plant to use in your favorite family recipes.
-Today I’m sharing with you tips on growing basil, chives, parsley, rosemary and mint.
+Today I'm sharing with you tips on growing basil, chives, parsley, rosemary and mint that are perfect to use in your favorite family recipes.

 Herbs are easy to grow and are a great addition to any vegetable garden and you don't really need a lot of space either.